Cloud-SPAN/experimental_design02-case-study/_episodes/01-RNA-seq.md

 ---

-# RNAseq experiment looking at the blood transcriptome
+# RNAseq experiment investigating the blood transcriptome

 In the experiment outlined in the figure below, a group is interested in identifying differentially expressed genes (DEGs) that occur when mice are injected with an attenuated version of the causative agent of tuberculosis, *Mycobacterium bovis*, with a BCG injection.
 In order to identify DEGs they have decided on the following experimental plan.